Published byDr. Rosa Ma. Montezuma : February 6, 2026.

 Take the next step towards a safe and quality clinic

-At La Clínica Dental, we take exactly these criteria — safety protocols, high-end materials, a multidisciplinary team, and digital traceability for each treatment — to design your ideal plan.
-During your initial consultation, we review studies, treatment alternatives, and payment options with you so you can make an informed decision, with no surprises or fine print.
+At La Clínica Dental, we take exactly these criteria — safety protocols, high-end materials, multidisciplinary team, and digital traceability of each treatment — to design your ideal plan.
+In your first evaluation, we review studies, treatment alternatives, and payment options with you so that you can make an informed decision, without surprises or fine print.